 Their parents disputed this suspicion and said the entries were taken out of context.
 The general consensus was that the couple was left dehydrated and disoriented, leading to either drowning or being eaten by sharks.

-If you found this article about Tom and Eileen Lonergan interesting, check out these daredevils who took an up close video of a great white shark.
+If you enjoyed this article about Tom and Eileen Lonergan and the true story behind Open Water, check out these daredevils who took an up close video of a great white shark.
 Then read about the mysterious disappearance of Percy Fawcett, the man who went searching for El Dorado.